NaiNonTH/nons.page/src/blog/my-first-mechanical-keyboard/index.md

 ![A photograph of a certain perspective of the KMUTNB IT Fair](./it-fair.jpg "How the IT Fair looks like, taken from [this post on ICIT KMUTNB Facebook Page](https://www.facebook.com/photo/?fbid=781034787787709&set=pb.100076435846629.-2207520000)")

 The thing is, I was looking for a new laptop for work so that I can code anywhere and anytime.
 Also, I don't want to interrupt my brother's sleep time too (#LateKnightCoder lmao).
 However, nothing stood out to me.
-I want something that can last for a long time at an affordable price, but I might be putting way too many expectations.
+I want something that can last for a long time at an affordable price, but I might be expecting way too much.

 ## Tons of Gadgets